goodblockio/decide-governance-engine/docs/ContractAPI.md

 ### ACTION `setunlocker()`

-Sets a new treasury unlocker.
-Only the new unlock_account@unlock_authority will be able to unlock the treasury.
+Sets a new group unlocker.
+Only the new unlock_account@unlock_authority will be able to unlock the group.

-- symbol `treasury_symbol`: the treasury for which to set the new unlocker.
+- symbol `treasury_symbol`: the group for which to set the new unlocker.

 - name `new_unlock_acct`: the name of the new unlocker account.